 Preventing and Remediating Degradation of Soils in Europe – RECARE Final Policy Conference

 What is the best way forward for soil protection in the EU?
 How can we improve EU policies to secure the delivery of soil ecosystem services?
-These questions will be at the core of the final conference of the RECARE project to take place on 27 September 2018 in Brussels.
+These questions were the focus of the final policy conference of the RECARE project which took place on 27 September 2018 in Brussels.
+More than 100 participants from 21 countries participated in the conference.

 - effective strategies for prevention and remediation of soil threats and their uptake among land managers